 User Experience (Informative)

-In Figure 7 below, an end user with a PoC enabled device is illustrated interacting with a PoC service provider in order to participate in 1-to-1 and 1-to-many PoC calls.
+In Figure 7 below, an end user with a PoC enabled device is illustrated interacting with a PoC Service Provider in order to participate in 1-to-1 and 1-to-many PoC calls.

-The participation in PoC sessions is only permitted once the user has applied for and been granted a subscription to access PoC services.
-The user can then participate in PoC sessions, either with another PoC user or with a PoC group.
-As a PoC participant, the user can participate as a member of more than one group at a time
+The participation in PoC Sessions is only permitted once the user has applied for and been granted a subscription to access PoC services.
+The user can then participate in PoC Sessions, either with another PoC User or with a PoC group.
+As a PoC Participant, the user can participate as a member of more than one group at a time

-The PoC service enabler supports advanced Group Lists creation & management capabilities and PoC group session.
-The user should be able to create and manage PoC group lists either using a terminal or a web page.
-Additionally, a participant in a PoC session is called a PoC Host when he has the ability to execute capabilities such as the following: remove & block subscribers as a result misusing - for example - a PoC session, granting administrative rights to another PoC Participant; and creating a chat group into which subscribers can register themselves.
+The PoC Service Enabler supports advanced Group Lists creation & management capabilities and PoC Group Session.
+The user should be able to create and manage PoC Group Lists either using a terminal or a web page.
+Additionally, a participant in a PoC Session is called a PoC Host when he has the ability to execute capabilities such as the following: remove & block users as a result misusing - for example - a PoC Session, granting administrative rights to another PoC Participant; and creating a chat group into which users can register themselves.

-The user is able to receive notifications of PoC groups available to participate in and hence request to join those groups, or he may receive invitations to participate in other PoC groups. he is able to identify which group he is participating in and retrieve a list of PoC group members participating in each group.
-Changes to group status are propagated to the PoC participants, such as when a new user joins a group or when an existing user leaves a group.
+The user is able to receive notifications of PoC groups available to participate in and hence request to join those groups, or he may receive invitations to participate in other PoC groups. he is able to identify which group he is participating in and retrieve a list of PoC Group Members participating in each group.
+Changes to group status are propagated to the PoC Participants, such as when a new user joins a group or when an existing user leaves a group.

-As PoC subscribers can be subjected to potentially intrusive communications, mechanisms are provided to allow the Called Party to either accept or reject incoming PoC call alerts requesting a PoC session by another user or group.
+As PoC subscribers can be subjected to potentially intrusive communications, mechanisms are provided to allow the Called Party to either accept or reject incoming PoC call alerts requesting a PoC Session by another user or group.

 In addition, Reject lists can be set up by the user to block potential spamming situations, including:

-Repetitive unwanted incoming requests for PoC sessions.
+Repetitive unwanted incoming requests for PoC Sessions.

-Similarly, Accept lists can be set up by the PoC subscriber to always accept incoming calls from specific PoC subscribers or PoC groups with:
+Similarly, Accept lists can be set up by the PoC Subscriber to always accept incoming calls from specific PoC Users or PoC groups with:

 Automatic Answer (voice reception is instantaneous, no recipient action required), or